tonyjzhou/agent-eth/README.md

 Each account starts with 10,000 ETH on the local fork.

 ## Available Commands

+### 🧠 Intelligent Agent Commands

+The system automatically detects complex operations and uses the AI agent for intelligent planning:

+#### Multi-step Operations
+- `"Check Alice's balance, and if she has more than 5 ETH, swap 2 ETH for USDC"`
+- `"If Bob has enough balance, send 1 ETH to Carol then check Carol's new balance"`
+- `"Compare ETH balances across all accounts and show me the richest"`

+#### Analysis & Optimization
+- `"Find the best swap rate between USDC and WETH"`
+- `"Plan an optimal arbitrage strategy"`
+- `"What's the cheapest way to get WETH?"`
+- `"Analyze gas costs for different swap amounts"`

+#### Complex Queries
+- `"Check both Alice and Bob's balances, then suggest optimal swap amounts"`
+- `"Find contract address for LINK token and check if it's deployed"`
+- `"Compare multiple token prices before executing trades"`

+### 📖 Simple Commands (Legacy Compatibility)

 ### Balance Check
 - `"How much ETH does Alice have?"`